Timendus/ticalc-usb/README.md

 (`*.8?p` / `*.8?g` files).
 As I only own a TI-84 Plus, development is highly skewed towards that device, but other devices should be fairly simple to add.

+Check out [ticalc.link](http://ticalc.link) to see the library in action.

 ## Status of this library

 This library is currently very experimental.
 I have successfully communicated